 Past LL2 projects included a parking lot raingarden at Bridgewood Park in the City of Vadnais Heights and a residential curb cut raingarden added during a street reconstruction project in the City of White Bear Lake.

 For more information about the grant program and how to apply, view the Landscape Level 2 Grant Policy & Application.

 The Soil Health Grant Program funds smaller scale projects such as native plantings, downspout raingardens, native plant buffer strips, turf replacement, and stabilization projects that protect and enhance water quality and native habitat.
 Projects that treat stormwater on a neighborhood or greater scale may qualify for the larger Landscape Level 1 or Level 2 grant programs.

 This is a reimbursement grant program that may reimburse up to 75% of the cost of project materials and approved labor, up to an amount of $1,000, or $1,250 if within a Targeted Priority Zone.
 Funding is limited and is renewed annually.
 Applications are funded on a first come, first served basis.

 If you have a project that may qualify for a Soil Health Grant, please contact staff to schedule a site visit on your property to discuss your project.
+Site visits will resume in spring 2024.
 Review the drop-down icon below and the Soil Health Grant Policy for specific details on eligibility and grant terms.
 For planting plan templates, visit the BWSR Residential Pollinator Habitat resource page.

 Download the Soil Health Grant application here.